-These consolidated financial statements include the accounts of the Company's wholly-owned subsidiaries, Free Gold Recovery, USA, Freegold Ventures Limited, USA, Grizzly Bear Gold Inc., McGrath Gold Inc. and Dolphin Gold Inc. (inactive), all incorporated in the United States.
+These consolidated financial statements include the accounts of the Company's wholly-owned subsidiaries, Freegold Alaska Inc. (formerly Free Gold Recovery, USA), Freegold Ventures Limited, USA, Grizzly Bear Gold Inc., McGrath Gold Inc. and Dolphin Gold Inc., all incorporated in the United States.
 All subsidiaries are US corporations which are involved in exploration and evaluation of properties.
 Inter-company transactions and balances are eliminated upon consolidation.